 • To move a selected shape, hold down the left mouse button on the upper left corner icon or anywhere within the shape and drag to another location.
-Note that if you see this cursor $\stackrel{\text{(f)}}{\longrightarrow}$ , the shape can be moved:
+Note that if you see this cursor 4, the shape can be moved:

-- You can also move a selected shape in small increments by pressing the arrow keys on the keyboard. - With a shape selected, the Position & Size Settings on the Properties Panel indicate the exact location of the bounding box around a selected shape.
+To move a shape and maintain horizontal or vertical alignment, hold the Shift key while dragging or use the arrow keys on your keyboard. • With a shape selected, the Position & Size Settings on the Properties Panel indicate the exact location of the bounding box around a selected shape.
 Note that this location is how far the shape is from the top left corner of the grid on the mat and the red mark indicates which part of the bounding box is being referenced.
 For example: